 The last Jökulhlaup took place in 2010, during the eruption of the Eyjafjallajökull, but it was the eruption of the Grímsvötn in 1996 that caused the greatest damage in last decades.
 The Jökulhlaup usually last several days, taking roads and bridges along their way.
 The traces are still clearly visible today in the southern part of Vatnajökull before reaching Skaftafell.
 Since 2010 new bridges have been built in areas considered safer, but the remains of the old structures are still present, as a reminder that mankind is very insignificant when nature rumbles.

-The Vatnajökull is so large that its extremities end in glacial tongues, a sort of small, narrow and long glaciers.
+The Vatnajökull is so large that its extremities end in a sort of small, narrow and long glaciers.
 But here, the word "small" is relative as everything is on an oversized scale!
-There are about 30 glacier tongues scattered all around the large glacier, and they are most numerous south of the ice cap.
+There are about 30 glaciers extensions scattered all around the large glacier, and they are most numerous south of the ice cap.

 Unfortunately, global warming is affecting Vatnajökull, which is shrinking from year to year.
 Studies show that the glacier may have disappeared in 100 years.

-From Route 1, you can easily discover the great glacier tongues that shape the landscape.
+From Route 1, you can easily discover the great glaciers that shape the landscape.
 Let's discover them from west to east.